Miriam González Durántez

-Miriam González Durántez, Lady Clegg (born 31 May 1968) is a Spanish international trade lawyer, vice chair of UBS Europe and founder of Inspiring Girls.
-She is the wife of Nick Clegg, who served as Deputy Prime Minister of the United Kingdom from 2010 to 2015.
+Miriam González Durántez, Lady Clegg (born 31 May 1968) is a Spanish international trade lawyer, vice chair of UBS Europe, and founder of Inspiring Girls.
+She is married to Nick Clegg, who served as Deputy Prime Minister of the United Kingdom from 2010 to 2015.

 Early life

 Miriam González Durántez was born to two teachers in Olmedo, in the Spanish province of Valladolid.
-Her father, José Antonio González Caviedes, was also Mayor of Olmedo and served as a senator for Valladolid for the conservative People's Party (PP) from 1989 until his death in 1996.
+Her father, José Antonio González Caviedes, was also Mayor of Olmedo and served as a senator for Valladolid for the conservative People's Party (PP) from 1989 until he died in 1996.
 She studied law at the University of Valladolid and then won a postgraduate scholarship to the College of Europe in Bruges, Belgium.
 She met Nick Clegg in Bruges, and continued to work in Brussels.

 Career

 Having previously worked as a trade negotiator and advisor on trade law, and relations with the Middle East to both the European Union and the British Government, González Durántez is a partner at Cohen & Gresser, where she is co-chair of the firm's International Trade and Government Regulation practice.
 Prior to that, she worked at Dechert and DLA Piper for six years.
+She was head of EU trade while at Dechert and head of international trade law at DLA Piper.

 González Durántez is considered an expert on European Union law and regulation, and co-authored the book Regulatory Aspects of the WTO Telecoms Agreements.

 She is a Member of the European Council of Foreign Relations.

-Since October 2013 González Durántez was the honorary president of Canning House in London, the home of the Hispanic and Luso-Brazilian Council.
+Since October 2013 González Durántez has been the honorary president of Canning House in London, the home of the Hispanic and Luso-Brazilian Council.

 González Durántez is vice chair of UBS Europe.
-Until 2018, she was member of Board and chair of the Audit and Remuneration Committees of UBS UK (UBSL).
+Until 2018, she was a member of Board and chair of the Audit and Remuneration Committees of UBS UK (UBSL).
 She was also on the Board of Directors of Acciona, S.A. between June 2010 and July 2014.

 González published the book Devuélveme el Poder on Spanish politics in October 2019.
 She also published the cookbook, Made In Spain: Recipes and stories from my country and beyond in 2016.

 González is the chair and founder of international charity, Inspiring Girls.
 Active globally in 14 countries, the charity aims to raise the aspirations of young girls by connecting them with female role models.
 The Inspiring Girls Video Hub is due for launch in Autumn 2019.